-Final grade = gradeProject40% + gradeAssessment30% + gradeProfAttitude30%

-AND 3x pass for action plan, project plan, knowledge sharing day.
+Final grade = gradeProject\40% + gradeAssessment\30% + gradeProfAttitude\30% The final grade is only given when the student also has a 'pass' for each of the following: action plan, project plan, knowledge sharing day.

-7. Completion of the Minor
+8 Passing of Minor

 The minor has been obtained if all the tests mentioned in point 6 have been completed with a pass grade (i.e. 5.5 per test).
 A student will be allocated the total number of credits to be obtained as soon as he meets all the (testing) requirements.
 In other words: 30 EC or 0 EC will be awarded (no ECs will be awarded for each component).
-For all students a resit at a later time is possible
+For all students a resit is possible in the next half-semester of the study.
+The exact dates for the resits will be discussed with the students and announced for each half-semester.

-8. Examination Board
+9 Examination Board